charlesreiss/cs3130-website/labhw/ooo-exercise.md

 Changelog:

 *  30 Nov 2023: be explicit about assumption that previous register values andphysical registers are available for part 3.
-*  1 Dec 2023: be explicit that when fewer instructions are available to issue, as many as possible are issued
+*  1 Dec 2023: be explicit that when fewer instructions are available to issue, as many as possible are issued; be explicit about the register values read/forwarded in issue being the input ones
 </div>

 # Hypothetical OOO processor